 Hubel & Wiesel (1968) characterized the receptive fields of neurons in the mammalian visual cortex in terms of several different classes.
-Some cell types behaved like "bar detectors", and others like "edge detectors".
+Some cell types, called simple cells behaved like "bar detectors", and others like "edge detectors".
 Their sensitivities are illustrated in the figures below.